ruettenauer/Reproduction-Material-Fixed-Effects-Individual-Slopes/README.md

 > Rüttenauer T. and Ludwig V. (2020).
 “Fixed Effects Individual Slopes:
 > Accounting and Testing for Heterogeneous Effects in Panel Data or
-> other Multilevel Models”, *Sociological Methods and Research*,
+> Other Multilevel Models”, *Sociological Methods and Research*,
 > Forthcoming.

+Date: 2020-04-10

 ## Requirements